olsgaard/Japanese_nlp_scripts/README.md

 ## jp_regex.py

-his is a library of functions and variables that are helpful to have handy when manipulating Japanese text in python.
+This is a library of functions and variables that are helpful to have handy when manipulating Japanese text in python.
 This is optimized for Python 3.x, and takes advantage of the fact that all strings are unicode.

 It mainly stores regexes to find hiragana, katakana, kanji and other types of characters in a string, as well as some easy to use shortcut functions.